 “A Seventh-day Adventist (SDA) pastor or instructor—very likely from Andrews University in Berrien Springs, Michigan, an hour south of Grand Rapids where my parents lived—said to my father: ‘Professor Hoekema, I thought you should know that my colleagues and I assign our students to read your exposition of Adventist theology in your book The Four Major Cults.
 It is clearer and more comprehensive than anything we can assign from our own SDA writers.'”1

-Always communicating other people’s beliefs—especially when one disagrees with them—accurately and fairly is a critical feature of the golden rule of apologetics.
+Always communicating other people’s beliefs accurately and fairly—especially when one disagrees with them—is a critical feature of the golden rule of apologetics.
 Even an Adventist scholar recognized that Hoekema was committed to getting other people’s beliefs right.
 Such integrity makes a reader want to hear what Hoekema has to say.
 Here are four insightful quotes of his that I find compelling.

 1. On How the Image of God Anticipates the Incarnation